AndyMather24/TDD-katas-daily-/README.md

 # TDD-Katas

+# Getting set up

+Clone this repo & Run

+npm i

-A range of katatas solved using full TDD
+A range of katas solved using full TDD